Hpauric/hpauric.github.io/_posts/2017-01-10-Using-MongoDB.md

 ![]({{site.baseurl}}/images/storedlinks-find-screenshot.png)

 There's a multitude of entries in the collection with the same URL that I entered while testing the interface.
 This is useful to know!
+Without the shell, I would have had to run a script to find this out.